moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 ## Step 3, Conda install option: Install system depedencies

+These instructions are the same no matter what operating system you are using.
+As an added benefit, these installations will be specific to the conda environment you create for Splink, so they will not interfere with other projects.

 For convenience, we have created an automatic installation script that will install all dependencies for you.
 It will create an isolated [conda environment](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) called `splink`.